 Sadly, many students become discouraged and stop paying attention merely because of a word they don't recognize while listening.

 You might think that you don't do that and it could be that you don't, but this type of behavior stunts growth and many people are guilty of it.

-Furthermore, through context, it's possible to understand what the person might be saying even though you don't understand every single word.
+Furthermore, through context, it's possible to understand what the person might be saying even though you don't understand every single word being said.